Kyle Kuric

-Kyle Matthew Kuric (born August 25, 1989) is an American-Slovak professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.
+Kyle Matthew Kuric (born August 25, 1989) is an American-Slovak professional basketball player for MoraBanc Andorra of the Liga ACB.
 Kuric grew up in Evansville, Indiana, and graduated from Memorial High School in 2008.
 Kuric is most noted for leading the Louisville Cardinals to a win in the last game Louisville played at Freedom Hall, and being named winner of the "2011 Papa John's Dunk of the Year".

+Early life and education

 Kuric is of Slovak descent, and also has a Slovak passport.

-High school

-Kuric as a senior averaged 20.8 points, 6.7 rebounds, 1.8 steals and 1.3 blocked shots.
-Kuric led a senior heavy Memorial team to the school's first sectional championship in 12 years.
-Memorial was ranked number 1 in the 3A in Indiana for several weeks during the season.
+Kuric attended Reitz Memorial High School in Evansville, Indiana, and as a senior averaged 20.8 points, 6.7 rebounds, 1.8 steals and 1.3 blocked shots.
+That year, he led a senior-heavy team to the school's first sectional championship in 12 years.
+Memorial was ranked number 1 in class 3A in Indiana for several weeks during the season.
 Kuric was named the 2008 Evansville Courier & Press All-Metro Player of the Year, a second team AP all-state honoree and was ranked No. 147 in the ESPN 150 listing of the top players in the class of 2008.
 He was selected to the Indiana All-Star team in 2008.

 Following high school he signed a letter of intent to play for the University of Louisville Cardinals.

 College career

-Kuric saw little playing time his freshman year mainly playing behind Terrence Williams who was a lottery pick in the 2009 NBA draft.
+Kuric saw little playing time his freshman year mainly playing behind Terrence Williams, who was a lottery pick in the 2009 NBA draft.
 Kuric's most notable game came as a sophomore during Louisville's final game held in Freedom Hall against the then No. 1 ranked Syracuse Orange.
 He scored 22 points, all in the second half, to lead Louisville to the upset win.
 Kuric added three rebounds, two assists, a steal, and four dunks while connecting on 9-of-11 field goals (4-of-6 three-pointers).
 Pat Forde of ESPN called him the "unlikely hero" of that game.